Type-I two-Higgs-doublet model and gravitational waves from domain walls bounded by strings: Type-I 2HDM extended with a gauged symmetry

 Using both methods, we solve the coupled system of field equations \eqref{eq:parallel} and \eqref{eq:perpendicular}, and explore how much a deviation from the SM-like Higgs limit can change the domain wall energy density.

 An illustrative example of this is shown in Fig.~\ref{fig:path}.
 After the spontaneous symmetry breaking, there are five physical scalar fields, namely, two neutral scalars (one of which, $h$, aligns with the SM Higgs in the alignment limit), a charged scalar, and a pseudoscalar.
 For the present example, we choose a benchmark point {where the masses of the neutral scalar different from the SM-like Higgs, the charged scalar and the pseudoscalar are $410$ GeV, $380$ GeV and $400$ GeV, respectively, while $\tan\beta=5$.
 Details on the relations between the masses of physical scalar fields and model parameters are discussed in Appendix \ref{app:scalars}.} The path in the field space for the domain wall solution follows a straight line in the perfect alignment limit, as shown in Fig.~\ref{fig:path}.
 On the other hand, allowing a deviation $\delta$ from the alignment limit, i.e., $\alpha = \beta -\pi/2 +\delta$, the path changes.
-In particular, we consider two extremes of the deviation angle $\delta = + 0.2$ and $\delta = - 0.1$ which would reduce the coupling between $h$ and gauge bosons by around 2\% and 0.5\%, respectively.\footnote{A deviation $\delta$ from the alignment limit changes both the gauge interaction ($h W^\mu W_\mu$) and the Yukawa interaction ($h \overline{t} t$) of $h$ by a factor $\cos\delta$. $\delta = +0.2$ and $\delta = -0.1$ correspond to $\cos\delta\simeq 0.98$ and $\cos\delta\simeq 0.995$, respectively.} Such deviations represent the limit allowed by the the experimental constraints \cite{CMS:2022dwd,ATLAS:2022vkf} while preserving the stability of the vacua.\footnote{A deviation $\delta = -0.2$ leads to metastable vacua for the benchmark case.} The energy density in the direction perpendicular to the wall is presented in Fig.~\ref{fig:En}.
+In particular, we consider two extremes of the deviation angle $\delta = + 0.2$ and $\delta = - 0.1$ which would reduce the coupling between $h$ and gauge bosons by around 2\% and 0.5\%, respectively.\footnote{A deviation $\delta$ from the alignment limit changes both the gauge interaction ($h W^\mu W_\mu$) and the Yukawa interaction ($h \overline{t} t$) of $h$ by a factor $\cos\delta$. $\delta = +0.2$ and $\delta = -0.1$ correspond to $\cos\delta\simeq 0.98$ and $\cos\delta\simeq 0.995$, respectively.} Such deviations represent the limit allowed by the experimental constraints \cite{CMS:2022dwd,ATLAS:2022vkf} while preserving the stability of the vacua.\footnote{A deviation $\delta = -0.2$ leads to metastable vacua for the benchmark case.} The energy density in the direction perpendicular to the wall is presented in Fig.~\ref{fig:En}.
 In the presence of the deviation, the energy at the center of the domain wall becomes larger, leading to an increase in the total surface energy density.
-However, we find that the variation of the domain wall surface energy density is only about $15\%$, leading to a negligible effect in the gravitational wave phenomenology.
+By exploring the domain wall solutions in the model, we have verified that the allowed deviation from the alignment limit has limited influence on the domain wall tension, and thus has unnoticeable impact on the gravitational wave signals.
+In the rest of the paper, we will adopt the perfect alignment limit.